MicrosoftDocs/PlayReady/Docs/Overview/playreadyecosystem.md

 ## Content and license flow

-In PlayReady systems, a content packing service encrypts content and stores it on a Web server.
+In PlayReady systems, a content packaging service encrypts content and stores it on a Web server.
 That content is then transferred to clients that acquire content decryption information from a license server.
 The following figure depicts content and license flow for license acquisition (LA).
 Gray arrows indicate unlicensed content transfers and content transfers with a license.
 Black arrows indicate protected content transfer without a license, and white arrows indicate license transfer.

 ![Content License Flow](../images/image26_2.jpg)